srinath-chakravarthy/ovito/doc/python/modules/ovito.rst

    .. py:data:: version

-      This module-level attribute contains the OVITO program version (encoded as a 3-tuple).
+      This module-level attribute contains the OVITO program version number (as a 3-tuple).

+   .. py:data:: version_string

+      This module-level attribute contains the OVITO program version (as string).